kevindewalt/oldkevindewalt.github.io/_posts/2015-07-02-keithperhac.markdown

 photo_credit: <a href="https://twitter.com/harisenbon79">Keith Perhac</a>
 ---

-I've always marveled at Ramit Sethi's automated sales machine over at I Will Teach You To Be Rich. *How does he sell infoproducts at such a personal level, at scale?* Well, I just discovered the brains and technology behind it, [Keith Perhac](http://keithperhac.com/).
+I've always marveled at Ramit Sethi's automated sales machine over at I Will Teach You To Be Rich. *How does he sell infoproducts at such a personal level, at scale?* Well, I just discovered the brains behind his marketing technology, [Keith Perhac](http://keithperhac.com/).

 I first heard about Keith in an interview with Patrick McKenzie about [using concierge onboarding to increase conversions and decrease churn of SaaS businesses](http://www.kalzumeus.com/2014/06/19/kalzumeus-podcast-episode-7-launching-new-products/), among other topics.